hugoagno3/mCP/README.md

       data(Hek293_P2_1)
 ```
 * A CORUM database of protein complexes (or a targeted list of interest) dataframe with 3 columns:´  col1= "complex_id", col2= "complex_name" and col3= "protein_id").
-* An experiment file *data.frame* with your experiment results in wide-format- first column called "protein_id" and the next columns contains protein intensity and belong to the fractions in the co-fractionation experiment: can be numerics names from 1 to the last number of fractions, for example 1,2,3,..,35 for 35 fractions, means 35 columns.
+* An experiment file *data.frame* with your experiment results in wide-format- first column called "protein_id" with a Single uniprot accession as elements and the next columns contains protein intensity and belong to the fractions in the co-fractionation experiment: can be numerics names from 1 to the last number of fractions, for example 1,2,3,..,35 for 35 fractions, means 35 columns.

- note: mCP R package is focused on detection of protein complexes and it accepts only protein data as an input matrix.
+Note: mCP R package is focused on detection of protein complexes and it accepts only protein data Level as an input matrix.
 The mass spectrometry data aquisition can be done by Data Dependent Acquisition mode or Data independent Aquisition.

 # Data Processing (Input of matrix with long names wide format)

 To process the input data, we need to run *Option 1*- the mCP function or *Option 2* 3 functions provided by our mCP package.
 # Option 1: Running mCP function
-   This function is an integrated function of mCP package, that needs as input an experimental data and returns a list of plots, binary total hits, id of proteins of binary hits and heatmaps_seaborn of know protein complexes detected in CORUM database.
+   This function is an integrated function of mCP package, that needs as input an experimental data and returns a list of plots, binary total Interaktion hits, id of proteins of binary Hits detected and heatmaps_seaborn of know protein complexes detected in the experiment.
 In addition, it plots  6 files as  outputs:
  1- pdf file with All candidates detected as protein complexes profiles from Corum database.
  2- pdf with with all candidates heatmaps of the detected protein complexes.
  3- pdf file with the detected as protein complexes profiles with a controlled FDR.